ZainpayNG/zainpay/README.md

 #### Note:

 1. All requests can be null if a user cancels the transaction by pressing back.
 2. You need to confirm the transaction is successful.
-Ensure that the txRef, amount, and status are correct and successful.
+Ensure that the txnRef, amount, and status are correct and successful.
 3. Be sure to verify the transaction details before providing value.

 ## License